kenyukobayashi/Predicting-Building-Energy-Consumption/README.md

 Specify the ratio with the *k* parameter in the constructor.

 3. #### correlations.py :
-Computes the pair wise correlations on the building features and the weather forecast features.
+Computes the pair wise correlations on the building features and the weather forecast features.<br/>
 Presents the results in the form of heatmaps.

 4. #### regression.py :